tniezurawski/expo/docs/pages/technical-specs/expo-updates-0.md

 ### Code Signing

-Expo Updates supports code signing for all assets (including `launchAsset`) and the manifest itself.
-A conformant client MAY request that all assets and manifest be signed using a private key, and then MUST verify the signatures of the assets and manifest using the corresponding code signing certificate before they are used.
+Expo Updates supports code signing the manifest request, and transitively the assets since their hashes are present in the manifest and verified by a conformant client.
+A conformant client MAY request the manifest be signed using a private key, and then MUST verify the signature of the manifest using the corresponding code signing certificate before it is used or any corresponding assets are downloaded.
+The client MUST verify that the signing certificate is either a self-signed, trusted root certificate or is in a certificate chain signed by a trusted root certificate.
+In either case, the root certificate MUST be embedded in the application or device's operating system.

 ## Client Library